 LOAD/STORE: Emulate an I/O-bound operation by loading from or storing to a storage device using the read(), write() low-level primitives.
 The user defines the amount of random bytes to be read or written, with an optional offset.
 Both parameters can be optionally sampled from probability distributions.
 The ability to specify an offset allows for emulating either sequential or random access I/O request patterns using the lseek() primitive.
 For the store operation, the client can also mimic common syncing behaviors with the fsync() primitive: per-request synchronization, no synchronization, or periodic synchronization.
-The latter option is typically employed by NoSQL data stores such as MongoDB.
+The latter option is typically employed by high-reliability data stores such as MongoDB and Apache Cassandra.

-FORWARD: Emulate a Remote Procedure Call (RPC) to a different node by sending a message with a user-specified payload size, and expecting a response back, with another userspecified payload size.
+FORWARD: Emulate a Remote Procedure Call (RPC) to a different node, sending a message, and expecting a response back, with a user-specified payload size, optionally sampled from a probability distribution.
 This is DistWalk's essential feature that allows emulating a distributed workload.
-Moreover, a client can request a node to forward (optionally different) sequences of commands to multiple nodes, and wait for all or a subset of responses, before moving on with its "local" sequence of operations.
-This can be used to emulate the behavior of quorum-based consensus protocols, such as PAXOS [14] and RAFT [18], which are the building blocks for replication in NoSQL data stores to avoid inconsistencies in the data copies [10], [23].
-As for the previous operations, payload sizes can optionally be sampled from a probability distribution.
+A client can request a node to forward either the same sequence or different sequences of commands to multiple nodes, and wait for all or a subset of responses, before moving on with its "local" sequence of operations.
+This can be used to emulate the behavior of quorum-based consensus protocols, such as PAXOS [14] and RAFT [18], which are the building blocks for replication in NoSQL data stores to avoid inconsistencies in the data copies [10], [25].